- Class: Mammalia

 - Species: langera (long-tailed), chinchilla (short-tailed)

 Smaller than a house cat, with large, dark eyes, velvety rounded ears, and plush, grayish fur, the chinchilla is perhaps one of the most enchanting rodents around!
-They are wildly social, living in family groups, which can form vast colonies, called herds, of over 100 animals.
-Unlike other rodent species, male chinchillas help raise the youngsters if needed.
+They are wildly social, living in family groups, which can form vast colonies, called herds, of over 100 individuals.
+Unlike other rodents, male chinchillas help raise the youngsters if needed.
 And if a female is unable to nurse her own kits, another female may come to rescue and feed her young.
 Now, that’s being neighborly!

 By the early 1900s, chinchillas were a whisker away from becoming extinct.

-Domestic chinchillas, which have been selectively bred for nearly 100 years, are almost twice the size of wild chinchillas.
-Adult females are about 30 percent larger than males; the difference is a bit less pronounced in the wild.
+Domestic chinchillas, which have been selectively bred for nearly 100 years, are almost twice the size of those in the wilderness.
+Adult females are about 30 percent larger than males; the difference is a bit less pronounced in the wilderness.

 Fast and furry-ous.
 The chinchilla is related to guinea pigs and porcupines.
 With short front legs (used to hold food as they sit upright), and long, muscular hind legs, chinchillas resemble small-eared rabbits or a mini kangaroo.
 The chinchilla’s hair is about 1.5 inches (40 millimeters) long, with gray, white, and black bands.
 It can appear bluish or silver gray.
 These creatures are fleet of foot and can jump across a six-foot crevice.
 The chinchilla may appear bulky, but that thick, silky fur hides the physique of a remarkably athletic rodent!